zxg043017/MAEP/README.md

 # OAEP
-This code is implementation of  "Towards a robust 3D Vision-Language Foundation Model for MR Image Analysis with Organ-Aware Experts Pretraining”
+The provided code corresponds to the implementation of "MAEP: Towards a Robust 3D Vision-Language Foundation Model for Liver Lesion Diagnosis in MRI via Modality-Aware Experts Pretraining."
+The model and the MedLiver-MRI3D dataset will be publicly released upon acceptance of this work.